Skip to Content

 White rice flour has a mild flavor and doesn’t change the color of the muffin or quick bread.

-Since it doesn’t have much flavor, it is best to use it with ingredients that do.
+Since it doesn’t have much flavor, it’s best to use it with ingredients that do.
 Substitute cup for cup.

 SNAFU

 I once tried making a batter first to then dip the onions in.
-Instead I got a ball of dough I threw out before going back to following my own instructions.
+Instead, I got a ball of dough I threw out before going back to following my own instructions.

 Yield: 8 onces